jeblanchard/my-apache-spark/README.md

 The home for all my Apache Spark processes.

-Refer to the `scripts` folder for common operations.
+Refer to the `scripts` folder for project operations.